Svampp/UnityProjects/C# (Unity projects)/Punahilkka/README.md

-A small game in which the player can walk around the game world, receive quests from characters, complete them, and also fight enemies.
+A small-scale game where the player can explore the world, accept and complete quests from NPCs, and engage in combat with enemies.
-The codes are contained in Assets --> Scripts